digitalvectorz/ccarps/Character_Creation.md

 Starting Age (in Years):

-* 21+: 5d (Max points: 150)
+* 21+: 5d
-* 16-20: 4d (Max points: 120)
+* 16-20: 4d
-* 11-15: 3d (Max points: 90)
+* 11-15: 3d
-* 6-10: 2d (Max points: 60)
+* 6-10: 2d
-* 0-6: 1d (Max points: 30)
+* 0-6: 1d

 The third step is rolling your character's Primary Attributes.
 In general players roll five sets of dice according to the Starting Age Table and record each set in one of the primary attribute boxes.
+The primary attributes each have two boxes associated with them.
+The Accumulator box, and the Points box.
+The Accumulator box is used for storing adventure points during game play and is labeled Acc. *see Improving Your Character* for more information.
+The Points box, labeled Pts., is used to record the initial values for the character's primary attributes.

 ### Character Rank ###
 Character rank is the sum of the character's Primary Attributes.
+After the player has rolled the character's primary attributes he or she willl sum all of the primary attributes together and use this table to determine the starting rank of their character.

 * Beginner: 75 points
 * Novice: 90 points